Walter Scott Wines, Eola-Amity Hills

 Pinot NoirA cellar selection and as such occupies middle ground between the generic La Combe Verte wine and the single vineyards.
 From many of their best vineyards, ages in barrel for roughly 14 months, with about 30% new wood.

 Justice Vineyard, Eola-AmityChardonnay/Pinot NoirThe Justice site was bought by the Casteel family of Bethel Heights in 1999 and planted that year by Ted Casteel, who planted it with various clones and root stocks guided by his twenty years of farming his winery's vines.
 The 40-acre site sits at 550 feet in a gap in the hills directly in the path of the Van Duzer winds.
-The Chardonnay from here normally goes into the Cuvée Anne while the Pinot Noir (Block 1, next to the Walter Scott winery), is bottled as a single-vineyard if it's up to snuff.
+The Chardonnay from Justice (tech sheet from domaine here) normally goes into the Cuvée Anne while the Pinot Noir (Block 1, next to the Walter Scott winery- tech sheet from domaine here.), is bottled as a single-vineyard if it's up to snuff.

 Freedom Hill Vineyard, Willamette Valley Chardonnay/Pinot NoirFreedom Hill was first planted in 1981 by the Dusschee family.
 Today, the younger generation in the form of Dustin Dusschee farms these vines organically, parcel by parcel (his parents worked sustainably).
 The vines grow in the foothills of the coastal range, sheltered from the Van Duzer corridor winds, and it's somewhat warmer here than in the Eola sites.

 The Chardonnay is surprisingly elegant despite the parcel's low yields.
+Tech sheet from the domaine here.
 Effectively, it's the inverse of the Pinot Noir, which tends to be quite a driven, darkly-fruited, intense wine.
+Tech sheet for the Pinot Noir from the domaine here.

-Pinot NoirA west-facing vineyard on southern side of the AVA.
-Site is high—650 feet mean elevation—planted in volcanic clay to the Dijon 115, Pommard and Wadenswill clones of Pinot Noir.
-All 3 clones fermented together with native yeasts and the wine is aged 15 months in French barrels of which no more than 30% is new, and there's only one racking.
-100 cases annually.
+The site is high—650 feet mean elevation—planted in volcanic clay to the Dijon 115, Pommard and Wadenswill clones for the domaine's Pinot Noir.
+All 3 clones are fermented together with native yeasts and the wine is aged 15 months in French barrels of which no more than 30% is new, and there's only one racking. ~300 cases annually.
+Tech sheet from domaine here.

 X Novo Vineyard Chardonnay, Eola-Amity